alexellis/swarmmode-tests/arm/README.md

 ## Scenario 3 - inter-container communication

-This test lets a web container resolve a DB container in order to increment a counter.
+Thie scenario tests inter-container resolution and connectivity.
+A redis database runs on only one node and on both nodes we run a hit counter which will increment a number held in the redis database with each GET request.

 Make sure you have at least 2 nodes in your swarm.

 * Setting up: